 Outlet vs. Receptacle

-There’s one other distinction we need to make: garage outlet vs. receptacle.
+We need to make another distinction: garage outlet vs. receptacle.

 A receptacle is an individual plug that you plug something into.
 An outlet will usually have two receptacles in it.